northeastern-datalab/anyk-code/Experiments/VLDB20/README.md

 ./run_and_plot.sh > execution.log 2>&1
 ```

 Running all the iterations required to minimize the variance and obtain the same figures as in the paper will take many days.
-To get some quick results (in a couple of hours), fewer iterations can be run simply by uncommenting a line in `execution_parameters.sh`.
+To get some quick results (in a couple of hours), fewer iterations can be run simply by uncommenting a line in `execution_parameters.sh` (`QUICK=true`).
+By default, only the experiments for queries of size 4 will be run.
+To run for other query sizes, uncomment the appropriate lines in `execution_parameters.sh`.
 Also, consider using a tool like [screen](https://www.gnu.org/software/screen/) to let the process run in the background.

 In case you want to restart fresh after an error, you can navigate to either directory (`Synthetic_data/` or `Real_data/`) and run `./clean.sh`.
 This will wipe all inputs, outputs, and figures.